 Previously, Kraken’s unstable platform gave it a bad name.
 However, the exchange has redeemed itself and updated its services, focusing more on security and customer support.
 Additionally, its trading fees are very competitive.

-Services: Kraken offers crypto traders an array of services on its platform, including:
+Services and features: Kraken offers crypto traders an array of services on its platform, including:

 - Spot and margin trading: For more experienced users

-- OTC services: For high-volume trades (over $100,000).
+- OTC services: For high-volume trades — over $100,000.
 Frequent high-volume traders have access to a dedicated account manager to make trades for them.

 - Staking services: Crypto investors can earn a return on crypto assets that would normally be held and unused by other investors.